-You want to avoid shipping air, so your pallets should ideally pack tightly into your shipping container for your ocean freight shipment.
+Because of its exorbitant prices, you want to avoid sending shipment via air.
+That said, you must already have looked up container shipping rates.
+In ocean freight, your pallets should ideally pack tightly into your shipping container.
 Depending on pallet type and size, the number of pallets you will be able to load into a container of 20 or 40 feet length varies.
 Their internal dimensions are 2,350 by 5,900 millimeters for 20 feet, and 12,022 by 2352 millimeters for 40 feet.
 International container shipments focus on the use of two pallet types, the EU pallet and the EUR2 pallet, also called Standard pallet.
 The following image provides an overview and only considers floor space, not packing in tiers.

 The International Organization for Standardization details six ISO pallets in their Standard 6780, sorted by waste of floor space in standard containers in ascending order.
 To minimize the waste of floor space, so-called Pallet Wide containers exist.
 These non-standard containers have slightly more internal space.
 They are more common in Europe and can accommodate 24 or 30 Euro pallets.

 Cardboard boxes or products should not stick out beyond the edge of a pallet.
 Otherwise, you will create an impediment to pallet arrangement.
 Improperly-stacked goods on a pallet could result in damages when pallets are handled or loaded closely together.
 It is essential that your shipment is properly fixed on the pallet with cling wrap or plastic straps, to avoid shifting and damage.